vibin7/firebase-authentication-in-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

+## Get Started with Firebase Authentication on Websites

+We can use Firebase Authentication to allow users to sign in to your app using one or more sign-in methods, including email address and password sign-in, and federated identity providers such as Google Sign-in and Facebook Login

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.